Why Some Men Feel Sad And Distant After Sex

 How Men Feel After Sex

-To test this, Schweitzer and his colleagues had 1,208 men Australia, New Zealand, the UK, the U.S., Russia, and Germany complete anonymous online questionnaires about their feelings after sex.
-Overall, 41 percent of men said they had experienced PCD symptoms at some point in their lives.
+To test this hypothesis, Schweitzer and his colleagues had 1,208 men in Australia, New Zealand, the UK, the U.S., Russia, and Germany complete anonymous online questionnaires about their feelings after sex.
+Overall, 41% of men said they had experienced PCD symptoms at some point in their lives.
 Symptoms ranged from not wanting to be touched and the desire to leave the room, to feeling annoyed, fidgety, emotionless, and even empty.
-Up to 20 percent of men reported feeling some form of PCD within the past month, and three to four percent felt it on a regular basis.
+Up to 20% of men reported feeling some form of PCD within the past month, and 3% to 4% felt it on a regular basis.
 Similar to past research on women, PCD was linked with psychological distress, childhood sexual abuse, and sexual dysfunction.

 Schweitzer agrees that the cause of PCD in men is still unknown, and these preliminary findings are mostly meant to identify the condition for future study.
 However, he’s fairly certain that sadness, irritability, and restlessness after sex are not a reflection of any particular problem in a relationship.